 Our Services meet the needs of, and are accessible to, all member of our community and our staff treat all service users, clients and colleagues with dignity and respect.

 Context

-Whilst DAB-VJB have consistently achieved high customer satisfaction rates this had not been analysed across all the current protected characteristics.
-We had no means of knowing if we were providing a consistent level of service throughout the community.
+DAB-VJB have consistently achieved high customer satisfaction rates this has been analysed across all the current protected characteristics.

 How will we measure this?